ubuntu/yaru/.github/ISSUE_TEMPLATE/gtk_bug_report.md

     `$ apt show yaru-theme-gtk`

-* If you installed Yaru via Snap (for Ubuntu 18.04)
+* If you installed Yaru via Snap (Ubuntu 18.04 only)

     `$ snap info communitheme`